 I arteriosclerosis has roots in immunity

 I do not know the etiology of your hypertension.
-If I suppose the most common cause, arteriosclerosis (or atherosclerosis ), and in its development again appear the immune reactions on the vascular wall damaged by oxidized lipids.
+If I suppose the most common cause, arteriosclerosis (or atherosclerosis ), and in its development again appear immune reactions on the vessel wall damaged by oxidized lipids.
 It has been shown that, as with other autoimmune diseases, ginseng and atherosclerosis work positively directly on the immune roots of the entire syndrome.

 Overweight worsens the treatment of autoimmunity and arteriosclerosis